tamberg/circuitpython-workshop/README.md

 To see how this works, try the [HTTP post](#http-post) or [MQTT publish](#mqtt-publish) examples.

 ### HTTP post
 Post data to the https://thingspeak.com/ cloud backend using HTTPS.

-Create a free account to get a Write API Key.
+Create a free ThingSpeak account to get a Write API Key.

 ```
 /CIRCUITPY